Alison Day

 Further information

-I work in an easily accessible private practice in the Bearsted and Maidstone area which enables me to be flexible about appointments and provide a confidential and comfortable space for clients which is in a separate building to my house.
+I work in an easily accessible private practice in the Bearsted and Maidstone area with a large parking space on the drive, which enables me to be flexible about appointments and provide a comfortable air conditioned space for clients which is accessed via a side gate and which is in a separate building to my house.

 Type of session